aarya-bhatia/infinite-maze/MG.md

 ![Tests screenshot](resources/maze-tests.png)

-## Static Mazes

 ## Static Maze 1

 The mg under the folder 'project-maze/static-maze-1' is a maze that always generates a snake like pattern.
-We iteratively create the following pattern:
+We iteratively create the following pattern and store this in an array:

 ```{}
 ..xxxxx